taskcluster/taskgraph/docs/concepts/transforms.rst

 things: they provide a place to add comments about the meaning of each field, and they enforce that the fields are actually used in the documented fashion.

-Using schemas is a best practice at it allows others to more easily reason about the state of the tasks at given points.
+Using schemas is a best practice as it allows others to more easily reason about the state of the tasks at given points.
 Here is an example:

 .. code-block:: python